 Type 4 - other: all other harmful procedures to the female genitalia for non-medical purposes, e.g., pricking, piercing, incising, scraping and cauterising the genital area.

 FGM is sometimes known as 'female genital cutting' or female circumcision.
 Communities tend to use local names for this practice, including 'sunna'.
-It is a form of human rights abuse.

 Why is FGM carried out?

 It is believed that: